 - B.A. in Art History, Harvard University

-Yoshiaki Shimizu is an Associated Faculty in the East Asian Studies department.
-Shimizu, Frederick Marquand Professor of Art and Archaeology, specializes in Japanese and Chinese painting and calligraphy.
-Professor Shimizu has taught at University of California at Berkeley, University of Heidelberg, and Ritsumeikan University in Kyoto, and has been a Curator of Japanese Art at the Freer Gallery of Art, Smithsonian Institution, Washington, DC and Guest Curator, National Gallery of Art, Washington, DC.
+Yoshiaki Shimizu was an Associated Faculty member in the East Asian Studies department.
+Shimizu, Frederick Marquand Professor of Art and Archaeology, specialized in Japanese and Chinese painting and calligraphy.
+Professor Shimizu taught at University of California at Berkeley, University of Heidelberg, and Ritsumeikan University in Kyoto, and has been a Curator of Japanese Art at the Freer Gallery of Art, Smithsonian Institution, Washington, DC and Guest Curator, National Gallery of Art, Washington, DC.

 - JAPANESE INK PAINTINGS (with Carolyn Wheelwright), Princeton University Press (1976);